-Ruby on Rails is an open-source web application framework.
+Ruby on Rails is the most popular open-source web application framework.

 A framework is a collection of code, tools & utilities that give you a specific structure to work with.

 This structure makes your code more organized.

 It saves you a lot of work when you learn to use it correctly!

 The kind of websites that you use every day.